EdinbR/EdinbR.github.io/_posts/2019-11-13-November-meeting.markdown

 <br/>

-We are getting together for another evening of R on 20 November (last one this year!).
+We are getting together for another evening of R on 20 November (which is the last one this year!).
 So join us from 6.00pm in [Old College, Usha Kasera Lecture Theatre](https://www.ed.ac.uk/timetabling-examinations/timetabling/room-bookings/bookable-rooms3/room/0001_01_1.264).
 As usual, the meeting will be open for all to attend, and newcomers / beginners are very welcome.
-After the talks we'll be heading off to a nearby, so do come along!
+After the talks we'll be heading off to a pub nearby, so do come along!

 Our speaker is [Riinu Ots](https://www.riinu.me), a data scientist with an interdisciplinary background, who